kalekdev/uni/semester-1/lineare-algebra/notes.typ

   image("images/linear-derivation.png", width: 50%),
 ) <fig-linear-derivation>

-- Every linear transformation in a finite dimensional space can be represented as a matrix.
+- Every linear transformation in a finite dimensional space can be represented as matrix multiplication.
 - _Isomorphism_ - A structure-preserving mapping, ie a bijective linear transformation is a called an isomorphism.
 The inverse is clearly also an isomorphism.
 A non-square matrix changes dimensions and thus is not bijective and isomorphic - no inverse.
 - _Automorphism_ - If the two sets the transformation maps between are the same.
 - A linear transformation $cal(F)$ is injective when $"Kernel"(cal(F))={0}$.